anentropic/hypothesis-grammar/README.md

 It is implemented as a [Hypothesis](https://hypothesis.readthedocs.io/) strategy.

-(If you are looking to generate text from a grammar for purposes other than testing with Hypothesis then this lib can still be useful, but I stongly recommend looking at the [tools provided with NLTK](http://www.nltk.org/howto/generate.html) instead.)
+(If you are looking to generate text from a grammar for purposes other than Property-Based Testing with Hypothesis then this lib can still be useful, but I stongly recommend looking at the [tools provided with NLTK](http://www.nltk.org/howto/generate.html) instead.)

 ## Usage